-With 3 of your best gems at L25 – try much higher Torment levels (VIII at least).
-So now the real farming begins… and the Might of the Earth defense problems begin, too.
+With 3 of your best gems at L25 – try much higher Torment levels.
+So now the real farming begins… and likely the defense problems begin, too.

 Playing the Build & Adjustments

 Now that you have the base “power level” of your 6 set and gems, let’s take a short time to review How to Play the Build.
-Here’s some basic tips for playing Might of the Earth to help you as you progress into higher difficulties.
+Here’s some basic tips for playing Raekor’s Legacy to help you as you progress into higher difficulties.
 It’s by no means comprehensive, but helpful.